 In the meantime, for as long as the organ works, and for as long as Carol Thurman is able to play it, she'll be there each year for the annual mass.

-She says each year when she climbs the rickety stairs into the choir loft, it feels like seeing an old friend.
+Every year when Thurman climbs the rickety stairs into the choir loft, it's like seeing an old friend.

 "I know it's not alive, but it is a very special instrument," she said.
 "And it's waiting all year to be played."